 - (1) This represents mineral property expenditures per consolidated statements of cash flows. - (2) This is a non-IFRS measurement with no standardized meaning under IFRS and may not be comparable to similar financial measures presented by other issuers.
-For further information and a detailed reconciliation, please see the section in this MD&A titled "Non-IFRS Measures". - (3) "The certain non-cash items excluded" refers to the "Share-based Payments", "Write-down of Mineral Properties" and "Deferred income tax expense (recovery)". - (4) The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants.
+For further information and a detailed reconciliation, please see the section in this MD&A titled "Non-IFRS Measures". - (3) "The certain non-cash items excluded" refers to the "Share-based payments", "Write-down of mineral properties", "Marketable securities fair value gain", "Loss on disposal of subsidiaries" and "Deferred income tax expense (recovery)". - (4) The basic and diluted loss per share calculations result in the same amount due to the anti-dilutive effect of outstanding stock options and warrants.

-CANADIAN MINERAL PROPERTY PORTFOLIO LOCATIONS
+CANADIAN MINERAL PROPERTY PORTFOLIO LOCATIONS (1)(2)